proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

-ProPlot wages war on redundancies to help you make clear, concise figures.
+ProPlot seeks to eliminate redundant elements to help you make clear, concise figures.
 We tackle this issue using
-:ref:`Shared and spanning labels` and :ref:`Figure and colorbar legends`.
+:ref:`Shared and spanning labels` and :ref:`Figure colorbars and legends`.

-* By default, axis tick labels and axis labels are *shared* between subplots in the same `~matplotlib.gridspec.GridSpec` row or column.
-This is controlled by the new `sharex`, `sharey`, `spanx`, and `spany` `~proplot.subplots.subplots` keyword args.
+* By default, axis tick labels and axis labels are *shared* between subplots in the same row or column.
+This is controlled by the `sharex`, `sharey`, `spanx`, and `spany` `~proplot.subplots.subplots` keyword args.
 * The new `~proplot.subplots.Figure` `~proplot.subplots.Figure.colorbar` and `~proplot.subplots.Figure.legend` methods make it easy to draw colorbars and legends intended to reference more than one subplot.
-See the next section for details.
+For details, see the next section.

 Outer colorbars and legends
 ===========================